YZPioneer/MGDiff/README.md

-Official repository of the paper: "Multi-Grained Guided Diffusion for Quantity-\\Controlled Remote Sensing Object Generation"
+Official repository of the paper: "Multi-Grained Guided Diffusion for Quantity-Controlled Remote Sensing Object Generation"